SurgicalInformatics/cocin_ccp/README.md

 These are scripts to pull and prepare data from the above REDCap database.
 This is an active project and scripts will change, so please always update to the latest version.

+## Change log
+* 03/06/2020: COVID19 PCR negative patients are no longer removed from `ccp_data` in the script.
+This can be done manually by anyone who still wishes to do that.

 ## Caution
 ### Data security